Against Eratosthenes: Lysias's speech

 Lysias is both the author and the speaker in the speech, which is considered to be among the most famous of his works.
 Upon the restoration of democracy in Athens, a general amnesty was granted to protect the former members of the oligarchy.
 This amnesty meant that the officials of the oligarchic government were protected from prosecution from acts they committed before the democratic government was restored except in cases where they personally committed a murder.
 The members of the Thirty Tyrants were not granted amnesty until they successfully defended themselves at their euthunai, a process in which government officials account for their actions that took place during their terms.

 It is unclear whether this speech was delivered at Eratosthenes's euthunai, at a separate homicide trial, or at all.
 Regardless of when or in what form the speech took place, Lysias's argument consists of two distinct sections: a general attack on Eratosthenes and the other members of the Thirty Tyrants pointing out their collective corruption before and after the pro-Spartan regime was installed and a cross-examination of Eratosthenes himself.
-During his cross-examination, Eratosthenes makes a very similar argument that the Nazi defendants made at the Nuremberg Trials.
 Eratosthenes maintained that he was simply following the orders of his superiors and that he personally did not command much authority.